 The music that the African Ensemble is performing is a small part of the diverse and rich musical heritage of Africa.
 The music is of the Ashanti people of the central region and the Ewe-speaking people from the coastal region of Ghana, West Africa and is characterized by its "hot" rhythmic content.
 The instruments contained in this ensemble are the Gankogui bells, Axaste, and many carved drums including the Kaganu, the Kidi, the Sogo, the Atsimevu, the Atumpan, and the Donno.

-The Indian percussion ensemble developed in South India as early as the 4th century B.C. due to the availability of a wide variety of percussion instruments.
-These instruments include Mridangam, Ghatam, Kanjira, and Morsing.
-Traditionally, the ensemble is improvisatory in nature with a healthy spirit of competition among the performers.
-An "Avanaddha Kutapa," consisting of 24 drummers, is still performing during important rituals in the Temple of Tooth in Kandy, Ceylon.
-The ensemble performs compositions based on Karnatic music, a South Indian microtonal, modal art form which is built upon a highly developed theoretical foundation, with melody and rhythm as its two vectors.
+The Indian percussion ensemble developed in South India due to the availability of a wide variety of percussion instruments and used in temple rituals.
+These instruments are different in every state.
+There are specific rhythms assigned to different rituals.
+As the Karnatic (South Indian) music adapted a concert format during the early 20thcentury, instruments such as Mridangam (Two headed barrel drum), Kanjira (Frame drum), Ghatam (Clay pot), Morsing (Jew’s harp) and Konnakol (Vocal percussion) developed into an ensemble, improvisatory in nature with a healthy spirit of competition among the performers..
+The ensemble performs compositions based on Karnatic music, a South Indian microtonal, modal art form, built upon a highly developed theoretical foundation, with melody and rhythm as its two vectors.

 Steel drum bands, a trademark of the Caribbean, are rapidly growing in popularity in the United States.
 These bands originated in Trinidad where groups participating in Carnival activities played on paint cans and oil barrels, which have tuned areas beaten into their surfaces.
 The various sets of drums, which are constructed by hand from 55-gallon oil drums, comprise a family of soprano, alto, tenor, and bass voices.
 Since their creation, steel drum construction has become a highly developed art form.
 Today, the "pan" is a legitimate, versatile instrument capable of expressing delicate passages in classical music as well as in traditional upbeat calypso marches and popular dance music.
 In 1982, UNT became one of the first universities to start a steel band program.
 UNT students currently have the opportunity to perform in two steel bands.